JuTonic/AdaBoostArticle/README.md

 Wait until it install all dependencies.

-To train models on insurance dataset and save results run:
+To train models on insurance dataset and save results run (will take time):
 ```
 poetry run python insurance.py
 ```

-For heart disease dataset:
+For heart disease dataset (will take time):
 ```
 poetry run python heartdisease.py
 ```